 I don’t think that things will get better.
 On the contrary.
 About a week ago, Islamic State (IS) terrorists blew up the Hayyan gas plant in the north Homs countryside.
 It was one of the biggest gas plants that supplied electricity to the country.

-[Ed.: On January 9, IS fighters blew up the Hayyan gas plant in Homs countryside.
-One of the largest gas plants in Syria, the Hayyan plant produced more than three million cubic meters of gas daily, al-Mayadeen reported the same day.]
+: On January 9, IS fighters blew up the Hayyan gas plant in Homs countryside.
+One of the largest gas plants in Syria, the Hayyan plant produced more than three million cubic meters of gas daily, al-Mayadeen reported

 The Minister of Electricity made a statement that the explosion would affect the electricity rationing hours.
 The government’s excuse over the years has been that terrorists control fuel stations, or that they have damaged oil fields.
 But the government can still give us generators.
 There are many solutions.